 In your opinion, what are the most important challenges facing the community of City Heights today?

 A: I feel safety is the biggest challenge for our community.
 A potential solution is strengthening neighborhood watch, which I think is a great program.
 Knowing your neighbors is a good start.
 We must also have close relations between the police and the City Heights Community.
 Lastly, creating informative seminars at the City Heights Weingart Library involving students, parents and the police department to solve the issues that come up.

 What lessons have you learned throughout your efforts that you would like to pass on to others?

 A: I would encourage others to take on mentorship roles.
 Mentorship has the biggest impact in the lives of our youth.

 Do you mind sharing with us a bit about your life outside of your work?
 What are your other passions, talents, and hobbies that you enjoy?

-I retired more than 5 years ago.
+A: I retired more than five years ago.
 I spend a lot of time with my granddaughters.
 I like to read (mostly math), walk and do gardening.

 What advice would you give youth in City Heights?
 Any encouraging words for our community families during this challenging time?

 A: Family is first.
 Reading is very important.
 Be humble.
 Be honest.
 Be sincere.
 Hard work will take you to great success.

 Mr. Price recognizes you as a City Heights Hero for all you do for our community, and it is clear you’ve become a hero to those you serve in City Heights.
 What are your thoughts about this recognition?